-With 35-year-old Sesma, the sole remaining founder, he occasionally has his teen son Dustin, aka Guxx, play bass for live performances.
+In 2012, with 35-year-old Sesma, the sole remaining founder, he occasionally had his teen son Dustin Trenton Sesma, aka Guxx or Duck, play bass for live performances.
 “He likes a lot heavier stuff than I do...he and I have seen Crüe three times, Ozzy, Alice Cooper, Rob Zombie, Avenged Sevenfold, System of a Down, Jane’s Addiction, Nine Inch Nails...we get along great and have so much in common, not just listening to music, but creating it and rehearsing it.”

-A sophomore full-length, Liars, Snitches & Little Whores, was released in 2012, featuring a trio lineup: Trevor Sesma (guitar, vocals), Trent Sesma (bass), and Ryan Case (drums).
+A sophomore full-length, Liars, Snitches & Little Whores, was released in 2012, featuring a trio lineup: Trevor Sesma (guitar, vocals), Dustin Trenton Sesma (bass), and Ryan Case (drums).